Vertical take-off and landing (VTOL)

 Fly everywhere and avoid damaging your drone in belly landings

 Fixed-wing drones have revolutionized the way professionals can map the world.
-However the majority of their reliability and safety issues are related to their belly landings.
-Thanks to its vertical take-off and landing (VTOL) capability, the WingtraOne mapping drone combines the cruising flight efficiency of fixed-wing drones with the convenient vertical landing of quadcopters.
+However, the majority of their reliability and safety issues are related to their belly landings.
+Thanks to its vertical take-off and landing (VTOL) capability, the WingtraOne mapping drone combines the cruising flight efficiency of fixed-wing aircrafts with the convenient vertical landing of multirotors.

 VTOL technology explained

-WingtraOne is only made of four moving parts: two rotors for propulsion and two flaps for steering.
-This seemingly simple and sleek design is the result of more than seven years of research and development aimed at creating a more efficient and convenient way for drones to take off and land while carrying heavier payloads.
+The WingtraOne VTOL drone is a hybrid UAV made of only four moving parts: two rotors for propulsion, and two flaps for steering.
+This simple and sleek design is the result of more than seven years of research and development aimed at creating a more efficient and convenient way for fixed-wing drones to take off and land while carrying heavier cameras.

 From sitting firmly on its tail, the WingtraOne soars vertically into the sky using its two rotors.

-Using its two flaps, the WingtraOne tilts 90° to switch into a forward plane-like flight mode for the surveying mission.
+Using its two flaps, the WingtraOne tilts 90° to switch into a forward plane-like flight mode for the drone survey.

 While using the same rotors as for take-off, WingtraOne flies at an airspeed of 16 m/s (57 km/h, 35 mph).

-To finish its mission, the WingtraOne drone tilts again in the air with the help of its flaps.
+To finish its mission, the VTOL drone tilts again in the air with the help of its flaps.

-Beyond take-off and landing positions, VTOL technology can have a massive impact on the success and cost of surveying missions.
+Beyond take-off and landing positions, VTOL technology can have a massive impact on the success and cost of drone surveys.

 No belly landing

-A standard fixed-wing drone basically performs controlled crash landings while “falling” on its belly.
+A standard fixed-wing drone essentially performs controlled crash landings while “falling” on its belly.
 This can cause serious damage to the drone itself and its cameras.
 Continuous shocks also cause lots of reliability issues and reduce the lifetime of the drone.
-By comparison, the WingtraOne lands without the threat of damaging high end cameras and the drone itself.
+By comparison, the WingtraOne lands without damaging its high-end cameras or the drone itself.